PowerBASIC: Comparison of PB GRAPHIC statements with the GDI API

 Pixel operations are possible using the GRAPHIC GET|SET PIXEL statements, in a manner similar to GetPixel/SetPixel of the GDI API.
 GRAPHIC GET BITS allows the entire bitmap to be loaded into a dynamic string.
 This can be manipulated either as a string or by mapping an array onto it.
 It can be placed back into the GRAPHIC target by GRAPHIC SET BITS.

 Complementarity of GRAPHIC statements and the Windows GDI API

 The GRAPHIC statements contain all the commonly used GDI API functions, but if you need one that is not included it is possible to obtain the hDC of any GRAPHIC target and thereby use GDI API functions on it.

 User community

 PowerBASIC provides an online forum for users to ask questions and share knowledge.
 On 8 July 2012 the forum had 5,623 members (only a fraction of them still active) and contained 50,093 threads comprising 408,642 posts since August 26, 1998.
 The Source Code section alone contained 3,768 threads.

+In early 2024 the main PowerBASIC website was switched to "under construction".
+This was heavily discussed in PB forums.
+The IP-rights owner wrote that the website will not come back.
+The forum subdomain was taken offline in the fall of 2025.
+As a result, most of the powerbasic.com and forum.powerbasic.com links on Wikipedia no longer work.